Treating Headaches with Acupuncture and Natural Medicine

 Headaches are one of the most common reasons Americans are visiting physicians.

 There are a variety of causes for headaches, but the primary culprit involved in chronic headaches is stress.
-Stress headaches (also named tension headaches) are reaching epidemic proportions and we are also seeing migraines and cluster headaches becoming more prevalent.
-Most people will push their pain away, live with it or turn to over the counter pain medication for some kind of relief.
-While medications offer temporary relief for certain patterns, many people would prefer to avoid this route because of possible side effects and long-term complications.
+Stress headaches (also named tension headaches) are reaching epidemic proportions, and we are also seeing migraines and cluster headaches becoming more prevalent.
+Most people will push their pain away, live with it, or turn to over-the-counter pain medication for some kind of relief.
+While medications offer temporary relief for certain patterns, many people prefer to avoid this route because of possible side effects and long-term complications.

-Fortunately there are a number of great all natural treatment options available for headaches that can safely and effectively eliminate the root cause of the headaches or, at the very least, reduce the pain to a more tolerable level.
+Fortunately, there are a number of great all-natural treatment options available for headaches that can safely and effectively eliminate the root cause of the headaches or, at the very least, reduce the pain to a more tolerable level.
 Identifying the root cause of headaches is one of the main challenges that all practitioners face.
 In particular, migraine patterns can be mysterious and spontaneous.
-They can trigger by food allergies, hormonal imbalances, emotional issues, dehydration, stress, trauma, genetic factors, heavy metal poisoning or intestinal toxicity.
+They can be triggered by food allergies, hormonal imbalances, emotional issues, dehydration, stress, trauma, genetic factors, heavy metal poisoning, or intestinal toxicity.

-In Chinese medicine we are looking for a unifying theme through the patient’s entire presentation, not just their distinct symptoms.
-We can’t simply say, ‘OK, here is the herbal magic bullet for headaches.’
+In Chinese medicine, we look for a unifying theme through the patient’s entire presentation, not just their distinct symptoms.
+We can’t simply say, “OK, here is the herbal magic bullet for headaches.”
 What we can do is identify a pattern of disharmony that is based on all of the patient’s symptoms, along with their pulse and tongue diagnosis.
-This helps us to get a deeper understanding of what is occurring.
+This helps us get a deeper understanding of what is occurring.
 In Chinese medicine, we want to see everything improve, not just the presenting complaint.

-It isn’t necessarily important what kinds of headaches are occurring but rather that the correct pattern is identified in which case the headaches should be treatable.
-A few of the common headache patterns I see in my clinic can be treated by formulas that match the symptoms specifically.
-For example, one of the one formula treats temporal headaches (over the temples) that are worse with a menstrual cycle, patient experiences: PMS, irritability, muscle tension and stiffness, red eyes, low pitch ear ringing.
+It isn’t necessarily important what kinds of headaches are occurring but rather that the correct pattern is identified, in which case the headaches should be treatable.
+A few of the common headache patterns we see in our clinic can be treated by formulas that match the symptoms specifically.
+For example, one formula treats temporal headaches (over the temples) that are worse with a menstrual cycle, and the patient experiences: PMS, irritability, muscle tension and stiffness, red eyes, low-pitch ear ringing.

-Another formula I use that also treats headaches around the temples and has accompanying symptoms of: red eyes, ear ringing, high blood pressure, jaw tension, subcostal pain, agitation and dream disturbed sleep.
-These tend to be more severe symptoms than what was treated with the first formula.
+Another formula we use also treats headaches around the temples and has accompanying symptoms of red eyes, ear ringing, high blood pressure, jaw tension, subcostal pain, agitation, and dream-disturbed sleep.
+These tend to be more severe symptoms than what is treated with the first formula.
 A headache that moves around and is causing high blood pressure, dizziness or vertigo, tremors, and memory issues will need a completely separate formula as well.
-There are at least 6 base patterns and reasons for headaches.
+There are at least six base patterns and reasons for headaches.

-Often I employ a strategy of combining a formula for specific patterns with a more general headache formula that works for headaches of all etiologies to ensure the roots causes and pain are getting treated.
+Often we employ a strategy of combining a formula for specific patterns with a more general headache formula that works for headaches of all etiologies to ensure the root causes and pain are being treated.

-• B vitamin complex: B vitamins are essential for maintaining a healthy mental and emotional balance, boosting your blood to avoid blood deficient headaches and for warding off excessive stress.
+B vitamin complex: B vitamins are essential for maintaining a healthy mental and emotional balance, boosting your blood to avoid blood-deficient headaches, and warding off excessive stress.
 Take the recommended dosage of a comprehensive B complex.

 Dietary Suggestions

-• Avoid foods that cause inflammation such as diary, sugar, refined carbohydrates, caffeine, and alcohol.
+Avoid foods that cause inflammation such as dairy, sugar, refined carbohydrates, caffeine, and alcohol

 Chiropractic care: Some headaches are due to cervical subluxations and mechanical joint irritation that can be treated with adjustments